Do you want fries with that? is probably the most derided add-on question ever asked.

 Why?
 Because most people feel their selling job is over when they hear someone say, “I’ll take it.”

-But when the employee who can, in the first few minutes show interest in the shopper and get their trust, they can easily sell the add-on reading light and maybe even a lap tray or back support pillow.
-And in case you didn’t know it, your profit really only comes in the second item a customer buys.
+But when the employee can, in the first few minutes, show interest in the shopper and get their trust, they can easily sell the add-on reading light and maybe even a lap tray or back support pillow.
+And in case you didn’t know, your profit really only comes in the second item a customer buys.

-To make this work, salespeople need to constantly work on their communications and rapport-building skills.
+To make this work, salespeople must constantly work on their communication and rapport-building skills.
 Customers will give you all of the information you need to make the right suggestion at the right time - as long as they trust you.

 Let that sit for a minute.

-That means there is a great deal of responsibility riding on how well those salespeople can get an oftentimes complete stranger to trust them.
-Maintaining rapport and using the right questions at the right time will guide your salespeople to the perfect suggestion most every time.
+That means there is a great deal of responsibility riding on how well those salespeople can get a complete stranger to trust them.
+Maintaining rapport and using the right questions at the right time will guide your salespeople to the perfect suggestion almost every time.

-Coupled with robust product knowledge, proper sales training will allow your salespeople to show every nuance of the products they sell and how those products complement each other.
-If all your salespeople know are the general talking points about a product, then it’s hard for them to relate those products to new clients with different interests.
-They’re left with the option of having nothing relevant to say or, worse yet, making something up that can then be fact-checked by the customer on their smartphone.
+Coupled with robust product knowledge, proper sales training will allow your salespeople to demonstrate every nuance of the products they sell and how they complement each other.
+If all your salespeople know are the general talking points about a product, it’s hard for them to relate those products to new clients with different interests.
+They’re left with the option of having nothing relevant to say or, worse yet, making something up that can be fact-checked by the customer on their smartphone.

-3) Keep the Focus on Value.
-I’ve said this many times but it bears repeating, if the conversation stays focused on price, it’s nearly impossible to upsell or suggest useful add-ons.
-As long as the customer is focused on cost, they can’t see value.
+3. Keep the Focus on Value.
+I’ve said this many times, but it bears repeating, if the conversation stays focused on price, it’s nearly impossible to upsell or suggest useful add-ons.
+Customers can’t see the value as long as they focus on cost.
 Luxury shoppers may have more to spend, but that doesn’t mean they’re looking to throw money away.
 They’ve become luxury shoppers because they know the value of a dollar, and they want to know if what they’re getting for theirs is better than a mass-market product.

 Well-trained salespeople know how to steer the conversation toward the overall value of the add-on product separate from its cost, even if it costs as much as the original item.
 They also know adding jewelry to a dress doesn’t create jewelry and a dress - it creates an ensemble.
 A luxury watch with engraving doesn’t make an etched watch - it makes a personalized timepiece.

-In all things retail, the focus must be on creating exceptional and personalized experiences for the customers.
+In all things retail, the focus must be on creating exceptional and personalized customer experiences.
 These suggestive selling tips are the natural outgrowth of that philosophy.
 It puts the customer at the center of attention.